Visual-Intelligence-UMN/interactive-survey-template/README.md

       "name": "",
       "venue": "",
       "year": 2024,
-      "imagePath": "assets/paperImages/default.png", // optional field, if provided, show the image inside the paper card "url": "", // a new tab of this url will be open when click the paper card
+      "imagePath": "assets/paperImages/paper1.png", // optional field, if provided, show the image inside the paper card "url": "", // optional, a new tab of this url will be open when click the paper card.
+Otherwise, the new tab will show google search results of the paper name

-      // optional field, if provided, key-value pair will display at the bottom of the paper card "others": {
+      "others": { // optional field, if provided, key-value pair will display at the bottom of the paper card "authors": "",
-        "authors": "",
         "doi": "xxx"
       },
-      "dimension_one": [""],
+      "dimension_one": ["tag 1", "tag 2"], // encodings of the paper
-      "dimension_two": [""]
+      "dimension_two": ["tag 1"]
     },
     {
         // paper 2